-- 5 Choose PostScript 3 from the Compatibility list box. - 6 Click the Composite tab. - 7 Enable the PostScript 3 In-RIP trapping check box. - 8 Click the Settings button. - 9 Type a value in one or more of the following boxes: - Step limit specifies a threshold between color variations.
-The lower the threshold value, the more likely it is that a trap will be created. - Black limit specifies the threshold at which process black is considered pure black - Black density limit specifies a neutral density value for the black ink - Sliding trap limit specifies the difference between the neutral densities of adjacent colors at which a trap adjusts (slides) from the darker side of a color edge toward the centerline.
+- 1 Click File ▶ Print. - 2 Click the Color tab. - 3 Enable the Composite option. - Click the PostScript tab. - Choose PostScript 3 from the Compatibility list box. - Click the Composite tab. - 7 Enable the PostScript 3 In-RIP trapping check box. - 8 Click the Settings button. - Type a value in one or more of the following boxes: - Step limit specifies a threshold between color variations.
+The lower the threshold value, the more likely it is that a trap will be - Black limit specifies the threshold at which process black is considered pure black - Black density limit specifies a neutral density value for the black ink - Sliding trap limit specifies the difference between the neutral densities of adjacent colors at which a trap adjusts (slides) from the darker side of a color edge toward the centerline.
 The lower the sliding trap limit, the more gradual the transition.